The FRENCH GIRL'S WAR

 1943 — Brooklyn, New York

 Wally Lipkin is a gifted piano player with a secret anxiety problem that causes him to lose consciousness at inopportune times.
-With his 18th birthday fast approaching, Uncle Sam will be calling him to fight overseas—a death sentence for a guy like Wally.
+With his eighteenth birthday fast approaching, Uncle Sam will be calling him to fight overseas—a death sentence for a guy like Wally.
 If he comes clean to avoid the draft, he'll surely find himself locked up in a sanatorium like his crazy uncle.

 Desperate for a solution, Wally—along with his brother Max, and their friend Frankie—enters a radio station jingle contest that promises the winner local fame, fifty clams, and a stateside government job.
 This would allow Wally to serve his country without facing the certain death he'd find on a foreign battlefield.

 But when an alluring singer who looks like a motion picture starlet enters the scene, Wally's plans change dramatically.
 Now, his choices and his jingles may not only put his life at risk, they may turn the tide of the war.